Person

 Summary

 Charles Mountford was Honorary Assistant in Ethnology from 1935 at the South Australian Museum and Acting Ethnologist in 1938.
 He joined the Postmaster-General's Department in Adelaide as an engineer/mechanic in 1913 and in 1920 he was posted to Darwin.
-This was the catalyst for his interest in all things aboriginal.
-Mountford became a recognised expert in the area publishing at least 40 scientific papers and a multitude of books on aboriginal art, custom and culture.
-From 1935 until 1963 he participated in or organised numerous ethnological expeditions across Australia and received many high accolades and awards for his research, including two honorary doctorates and an appointment as an Officer of the Order of the British Empire (OBE).
+This was the catalyst for his interest in all things Aboriginal.
+Mountford became a recognised expert in the area publishing at least 40 scientific papers and a multitude of books on Aboriginal art, custom and culture.
+From 1935 until 1963 he participated in or organised numerous ethnological expeditions across Australia and received many high accolades and awards for his research, including two honorary doctorates and appointed an Officer of the Order of the British Empire (OBE).
+In 1948 he was leader of the American-Australian Scientific Expedition to Arnhem Land, an international collaboration between as and, from the United States, the Smithsonian Institution and the National geographic magazine.

 Details